mscikdf/acegf-ietf-draft/draft-wang-acegf-protocol.md

 cryptographic identifiers remain stable as long as the REV remains reachable.

+### Sealed Artifact Persistence and Mobility

+The Sealed Artifact (SA) is a persistent, encrypted authorization artifact, not a cryptographic root.
+Possession of an SA alone does not enable identity reconstruction without the corresponding Authorization Credential.

+Because the SA contains no plaintext secret material and reveals no information about the Root Entropy Value (REV), it MAY be stored, replicated, and transported using untrusted storage mechanisms, including public cloud storage or distributed content-addressable systems.

+Loss of all copies of the SA renders the identity cryptographically unreachable.
+Applications SHOULD treat the SA as durable authorization metadata and apply backup and redundancy strategies appropriate to their threat model.

 ## Stateless Credential Rotation

 ACE-GF supports stateless credential rotation, allowing an entity to